mubashirzamir/docker-compose-laravel/README.md

 Alternatively you can use the provided convenience script:

-- `./forge-up.sh` - Start the containers
+- `./forge up` - Start the containers

 Other relevant scripts:

-- `./forge-stop.sh` - Stop the containers (preserves them for faster restart)
+- `./forge stop` - Stop the containers (preserves them for faster restart)
-- `./forge-down.sh` - Stop and remove the containers
+- `./forge down` - Stop and remove the containers
-- `./forge-rebuild.sh` - Rebuild images and start containers (use after Dockerfile changes)
+- `./forge rebuild` - Rebuild images and start containers (use after Dockerfile changes)

 ### Setting up Laravel Project